NexPlayer/Android-SDK/Conviva.md

 **Disclaimer for Intellectual Property**

 This product is designed for general purpose, and accordingly the customer is responsible for all or any of intellectual property licenses required for actual application.
-NexStreaming Corp. does not provide any indem- nification for any intellectual properties owned by third party.
+NexStreaming Corp. does not provide any indentification for any intellectual properties owned by third party.

 **Copyright**